dgraph-io/dgraph-docs/content/enterprise-features/multitenancy.md

 - How access controls and policies are handled among different tenants?

-    Dgraph uses [Access Control Lists]({{< relref "access-control-lists.md" >}}) (ACL) to manage controls and policies.
+    In previous versions of Dgraph, the [Access Control Lists]({{< relref "access-control-lists.md" >}}) (ACL) feature offered a unified control solution across the entire database.
-    Previously, Dgraph had ACL across a single instance.
-With multi-tenancy, Dgraph's ACL controlling scope is by tenant.
-    Each tenant must be set up using ACL, and only users associated with this ACL will have access to that tenant.
+    With the new multi-tenancy feature, the ACL policies are now scoped down to individual tenants in the database.

 {{% notice "note" %}}
 Only super-admins ([Guardians of the galaxy](#guardians-of-the-galaxy)) have access across tenants.
 The super admin is used only for database admininstration operations, such as exporting data of all tenants.
 {{% /notice %}}

-- What is the granularity of the access controls?
-Is it per graph?
-Per tenant only?
+- What's the ACL granularity in a multi-tenancy environment?
+Is it per tenant?

     The access controls are applied per tenant at a predicate level.
-    For example, the user `John Smith` belonging to the group `Data Approvers` may only have read-only access to predicates, while user `Jane Doe`, who belongs to the group `Data Managers`, can be given access to modify predicates.
+    For example, the user `John Smith` belonging to the group `Data Approvers` may only have read-only access to predicates, while user `Jane Doe`, who belongs to the group `Data Editors`, can be given access to modify predicates.
     All of these ACL constraints have to be configured for each tenant.

 - Are tenants a physical separation or a logical one?
-Does the data needs to be writen twice (e.g., for 2 tenants), or only once?

     Tenants are a logical separation.
 In this example, data needs to be written twice for 2 different tenants.
     Each client must authenticate within a tenant, and can only modify data within the tenant as allowed by the configured ACLs.